 Cafe Pit Stops

 Being Italy, there’s no shortage of cafes on hand should you need a pitstop.
 Caffe Dei Costanti in Piazza S. Francesco is popular with locals and has plenty of outdoor seating for prime people watching.
-Depending on the time of day, you may opt for a quick espresso and get back to it, or order a round of Aperol Spritz’s to help lubricate your partner as you try to convince them that the enormous stag’s skull you saw really would look cool above your sofa (and of course you won’t have any problems getting it through airport security on your way home).
+Depending on the time of day, you may opt for a quick espresso and get back to it, or order a round of Aperol Spritzes to help lubricate your partner as you try to convince them that the enormous armoire you saw really would look cool in your bedroom (and of course you won’t have any problems getting it through airport security on your way home).

-It’s hard not to fall into a trance-like state as you shuffle from stall to stall, filling your eyes with the treasures on show.
-But don’t forget to look up once in a while too, so as not to miss the breath-taking medieval and renaissance architecture that the historic centre of the city has to offer.
+It’s hard not to fall under the spell of the items on offer, filling your eyes with the treasures on show, but don’t forget to look up once in a while too, so as not to miss the breath-taking medieval and renaissance architecture that the historic centre of the city has to offer.

 Sushi in Arezzo

 For lunch, you’ll find plenty of local fare on offer at reasonable prices; whilst Arezzo gets a lot of visitors, it’s not as much of a tourist trap as the likes of Florence and Siena.
 However, if you fancy a break from pizza and pasta, a hidden gem of a Sushi restaurant (Tao) can be found opposite the train station, just 5 minutes’ walk from the market, where you can enjoy a €13 all-you-can-eat lunch menu.
 Yes, really, all you can eat sushi.

 No day spent in an Italian city would be complete without an ice-cream, so before you head back to where you’re staying stop by the Gelateria Sunflower (also in Piazza S. Francesco), to indulge in some of the best Pistachio gelato that Italy has to offer.
 After all that time spent on your feet shopping, you deserve it after all.